-CPQ and RCA are Built for Different Revenue Control Models
+CPQ and ARM are Built for Different Revenue Control Models

-CPQ and Revenue Cloud Advanced are not sequential upgrades of the same capability.
+CPQ and Agentforce Revenue Management are not sequential upgrades of the same capability.
 Both are designed to control revenue at different points in the operating model.
 CPQ focuses on deal construction and price calculation at the point of sale.
-Revenue Cloud Advanced governs revenue execution, contractual continuity, and financial integrity beyond the deal.
+Agentforce Revenue Management governs revenue execution, contractual continuity, and financial integrity beyond the deal.

 If you run both together without recognising this distinction, it can create overlapping authority over pricing, products, approvals, and revenue data.

-Also Read: RCA Adoption Failure Patterns Leadership Should Expect
+Also Read: ARM Adoption Failure Patterns Leadership Should Expect

 | Primary Role | Deal configuration and quoting | End-to-end revenue execution |